zeruhur/loner/en/wip/arabian_nights_adventures.md

 ## Exploring the World

-In *Arabian Nights Adventures*, exploration is not just travel — it is transformation.
-The world unfolds like a tapestry of stories stitched by wind, sand, and starlight.
-Every journey is a tale in the making, every map a whisper of what once was — or might still be.

-### Preparing the Journey

-Before setting out, ask: *What draws you toward the horizon?*
+In *Arabian Nights Adventures*, a journey is never just a means to an end.
+It is a thread in the great tapestry of fate — filled with trials, wonder, and transformation.
+Whether gliding over the dunes on a flying carpet, braving the sea’s moods, or crossing the scorched belly of the desert, travel is the lifeblood of every tale.

+All journeys follow three essential phases: **Preparation**, **The Journey**, and **Arrival**.

+### 1. Preparation

+Before setting off, you must determine where you are going, how you plan to get there, and how well equipped you are to face the unknown.

-- **Define Your Destination**: Choose a place — perhaps marked on your map, perhaps drawn from a dream.
-Or let the Oracle reveal a rumor, a name, a riddle.
+- **Choose Your Destination:** Pick a known location, draw inspiration from a tale, or roll on the Oracle for a vague direction, rumor, or omen.
-- **Choose Your Mode of Travel**: Will you walk, fly, or sail?
-Each path speaks in its own tongue.
-- **Gather Supplies**: You carry not just rations, but hopes.
-Pack accordingly.

-### Paths Through the Unknown
+  > *"Is it hidden by magic?"*
+  > *"Is it guarded by a dangerous creature?"*

+- **Gather Your Supplies:** Supplies include water, food, charms, and travel tools.
+Note Tags such as *“Sack of Rations”*, *“Blessed Water Flask”*, or *“Talisman Against Sand Spirits”*.
+Roll the Oracle to determine your preparedness:
+  - **Yes, and...**: Your gear is flawless, and you gain a bonus item or insight.
+  - **Yes**: You're ready and well-stocked.
+  - **Yes, but...**: You're mostly prepared, but something is flawed or missing.
+  - **No, but...**: You lack key items, but find makeshift substitutes.
+  - **No**: Your preparations fall short, putting you at risk.
+  - **No, and...**: A mistake in planning brings misfortune before departure.

+### 2. The Journey

+The nature of the journey changes based on how you travel — each mode has its own challenges and procedures.
+Pick your path, and follow its rules.

 #### Desert Crossing

-The desert does not guide — it tests.
+The desert is a trial of endurance and faith.
+Its winds carry whispers, and its paths shift like memory.

-- **Navigation Roll**: Roll 1d6.
-On a 4+, you remain on course.
-On 3 or less, consult the Desert Encounters table — the dunes have other plans.
+- **Navigation Roll:** Roll 1d6 to determine if you stay on course.
+On a 4+, you make good progress.
+On 3 or less, consult the **Desert Encounters** table.

-- **Weather Roll**: Every 1d6 hours, roll.
-On 1–2, face scorching winds, storms, or omens in the sky.
+- **Weather Roll:** Every 1d6 hours of travel, roll again.
+On a 1–2, you encounter a weather event: sandstorm, scorching heat, or a mirage.

+- **Foraging & Water:** If your water or rations run low, roll the Oracle to forage or dig for a hidden spring.
+  - Success may uncover *“Salt-kissed Well”* or *“Palm Fruit Cache”*.
+  - Failure may trigger *“Dehydration”*, *“Scorpion Nest”*, or *“False Oasis”*.

-- **Scouting Roll (optional)**: Before resting or approaching a place, roll 1d6.
-On a 4+, gain insight.
-On 3 or less, danger hides behind a dune.
+- **Rest & Shelter:** Before resting, you may attempt a **Scouting Roll** (1d6).
+On 4+, you find a safe dune hollow or shade.
+On 3 or less, you risk exposure or unwanted visitors.

-> *Tip:* The desert offers no paths — only decisions.

 #### Magic Carpet Flight

-The sky is a fickle road, and the wind remembers old grudges.
+Flight is the privilege of the enchanted — but the sky is no gentler than the land.

-- **Flight Roll**: Roll 1d6.
-On 4+, your carpet obeys.
-On 3 or less, consult the Magic Carpet Encounters — something stirs in the clouds.
+- **Flight Roll:** Roll 1d6.
+On 4+, the carpet obeys smoothly.
+On 3 or less, consult the **Magic Carpet Encounters** table.
+Expect wind spirits, air beasts, or vertiginous magic.

-- **Wind Roll**: Every 1d6 hours, roll.
-On 1–2, a storm rises, or the wind turns hostile.
+- **Wind Roll:** Every 1d6 hours, roll to test the wind.
+On 1–2, you hit strong turbulence or stray currents.

-- **Landing Roll (optional)**: Before descent, roll 1d6.
+- **Landing Roll:** (optional) Before descent, roll 1d6.
 On 4+, you land smoothly.
-On 3 or less, the earth greets you with surprises.
+On 3 or less, there's risk — loose stones, enemies nearby, or the carpet falters.

-> *Note:* A carpet may know more than its rider — listen to its tremble.
+- **Carpet Condition:** If overused or mistreated, a carpet may gain a Tag like *“Fraying Threads”* or *“Bound Djinn Displeased”*.

 #### Sea Voyage

-The sea speaks in moods, not directions.
+The sea offers no certainty — it merely allows passage.
+Sometimes.

-- **Navigation Roll**: Roll 1d6.
+- **Navigation Roll:** Roll 1d6.
 On 4+, you hold your heading.
-On 3 or less, roll on the Sea Encounters — something surfaces.
+On 3 or less, consult the **Sea Encounters** table.
+You may drift into reefs, pirates, or singing whirlpools.

-- **Weather Roll**: Every 1d6 hours, roll.
-On 1–2, storms churn the water or fog hides the stars.
+- **Weather Roll:** Every 1d6 hours, roll.
+On a 1–2, storms strike, fog rolls in, or waves batter the hull.

+- **Supplies & Crew:** If traveling with a crew or passengers, use Tags to track morale and provisions.
+Examples: *“Fresh Casks”*, *“Mutinous Whispering”*, *“Sea-Sickness”*.

-- **Port Roll (optional)**: Before arriving, roll 1d6.
-On 4+, a safe harbor opens.
-On 3 or less, the docks hold danger or debt.
+- **Port Approach Roll:** Before arriving, roll 1d6.
+On 4+, you are welcomed or dock safely.
+On 3 or less, expect trouble — dock fees, curses, or rivals awaiting.

-> *Tip:* A calm sea hides more secrets than a roaring one.

-### When You Arrive

-Upon reaching your destination, do not simply “arrive.”
-Let the place reveal itself.
-Use the Oracle or your imagination:

-- A city of bronze towers under a sleeping curse
-- A ruined shrine whose walls echo with forgotten prayers
-- A valley where shadows move against the wind

-What dangers wait?
-What gifts lie buried?
-What stories will be born here?

-> *Reminder:* Exploration is not a way to get somewhere.
-It is a way to **become someone** new.

-## Setting Information
+### 3. Arrival

+Arrival is never just “getting there” — it’s what happens next that counts.

+**Discovery Roll (Oracle):** Let the Oracle guide how the location reveals itself:

+  - **Yes, and...**: You find more than expected — treasure, allies, answers.
+  - **Yes**: The location is just as expected — challenging, but navigable.
+  - **Yes, but...**: It matches your vision — but something is wrong, missing, or cursed.
+  - **No, but...**: It is not what you expected, but offers a new lead or twist.
+  - **No**: You were misled — nothing remains of what you sought.
+  - **No, and...**: The place is dangerous, occupied, or cursed.

+## The Lands of the Crescent Realms

+From the golden domes of ancient cities to the shifting dunes that swallow forgotten empires, the Crescent Realms stretch across a vast and storied world.
+This is a land where myth and memory intertwine, where trade routes cross paths with magic, and where every oasis, mountain pass, and market stall hums with tales waiting to unfold.

 ### Geography